voznyuky/.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: 2 truths and a lie.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Елена Вознюк.
+I have the following semi-rad qualities, though one is not true:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- My parents hit the lottery but want all the kids to be independent and that's why I'm in grad school instead of on a yacht.
+- I have met the entire Obama family; got a hug from Barack and Michelle.
+- At the age of 29 I survived cardiac arrest when enzymes from the liver got to my heart.

 What else do you need?